On March 11 2020, the World Health Organization (WHO) officially used the p-word — pandemic — to characterize COVD-19.

 And here are 5 things that scientists still don’t know about COVID-19

 1. Exactly how much do asymptomatic people contribute to transmission?

 We know that people in younger age groups, especially schoolchildren, are less likely to develop COVID-19 symptoms.
 Unfortunately, this has made it difficult to understand the role that they play in driving outbreaks.

 To do that kind of study, you need to identify infectious people and look at how they transmit.
 However, if those infectious people don’t show any symptoms, then you’re less likely to be able to spot them in the first place.

-One of the additional challenges to gathering data is that schools have been closed in much of the world for a time.
-Once they’re open again, researchers will need to be monitoring and testing students so they can work out what’s happening and how much transmission is occurring between students and teachers, family members and other close contacts.
+One of the additional challenges to gathering data is that schools were closed in much of the world for a time.
+Now that they’re open again, researchers are monitoring and testing students so they can work out what’s happening and how much transmission is occurring between students and teachers, family members and other close contacts.